 The New Season

 We’re mostly keeping things the same, but there are some important changes.
-From the beginning, this was always a pretty disorganized show – there was no fixed schedule or plan, so I’d release episodes as they became available.
-This meant that new episodes would only come out whenever it was convenient for me, and listeners like you would never know in advance when the next one would be coming out.
-And at the end of Each episode, I’d make a promise for the next release date, but these dates were always based more on hope and ambition than on any real plan.
+From the beginning, I’ve always been pretty disorganized in how I ran the show.
+There was no fixed schedule or plan, so I’d release episodes as they became available.
+This meant that new episodes would only come out whenever it was convenient for me.
+Listeners like you would never know in advance when the next one would be coming out.
+At the end of Each episode, I’d make a promise for the next release date, but these dates were always based more on hope and ambition than on any real plan.
 And while this was all very charming and artisanal, it wasn’t how I wanted to present myself.

 Dr Wendy Williams